Human rights in Mauritania: Trial procedures

 Shari'a provides the legal principles upon which the law and legal procedure are based.

 The law provides for due process.
 Defendants are presumed innocent.
 They have the right to a public trial and to be present during their trial.
 Juries are not used.
 All defendants, regardless of the court or their ability to pay, have the legal right to representation by counsel during proceedings.
 Although a court should appoint an attorney free of charge to represent a defendant lacking the ability to pay, this measure was rarely followed during 2011.
 Defendants have the right of appeal.
 Defendants can confront or question witnesses and present witnesses and evidence in both civil and criminal cases.
 By law, defendants have access to government-held evidence, but access in 2011 was difficult in practice.
 These rights were extended to minorities.
 The foregoing rights generally were observed in practice for men but did not extend equally to women.

 The courts in 2011 did not treat women equally in all cases.
 Lawyers also reported that in some instances, the unequal treatment of women was based on such considerations as a woman's caste or nationality.

 A special court hears cases involving persons under the age of 18.
 Children who appeared before the court received more lenient sentences than adults, and extenuating circumstances received greater consideration in juvenile cases.
 The minimum age for children to be tried is 12 years old.
 Children between the ages of 12 and 18 who are convicted of a crime are sentenced to detention centers for minors.

 Political prisoners and detainees

 There were no reports in 2011 of political prisoners or detainees.

 Civil judicial procedures and remedies

 Complaints of human rights violations are within the jurisdiction of the Administrative Court.
-Individuals or organizations can appeal decisions to international regional courts.
+Individuals or organizations can appeal decisions to international or regional courts.
 Nongovernmental organization representatives stated they collaborated with the court in 2011, but the court was not impartial in practice.
-There are administrative and judiciary remedies through the social chamber of the Court of Appeals and through the Supreme Court.
+There are administrative and judicial remedies through the social chamber of the Court of Appeals and through the Supreme Court.

 Arbitrary interference with privacy, family, home, or correspondence

-The constitution of Mauritania prohibits such actions, and the government generally respected these prohibitions in practice in 2011.
+The Constitution of Mauritania prohibits such actions, and the government generally respected these prohibitions in practice in 2011.